 Epilepsy And Seizures

-Epilepsy describes the condition in humans and animals of reccuring seizures.
-Just like humans, some dogs experience mild to severe epilepsy with some 0.5-5.7% of dogs experiencing epilepsy.
+Epilepsy describes the condition in humans and animals of reccurring seizures.
+Just like humans, some dogs experience mild to severe seizures, with up to 6% of dogs experiencing epilepsy.

 There are different types of seizures and different forms of epilepsy, and while plenty of dogs have mild seizures from time to time and get on fine, the more and longer seizures a dog experiences, the more severe potential neurological damage can be.